This juniper, rare in the Pacific Northwest, is often shrub-like is size but can grow to 40 feet (12 meters).

 and Washington.
 It also grows throughout much of the Rocky Mountains.

-Curiously, the junipers growing in the Puget Sound
+Curiously, the junipers growing in the Puget Sound area have

-analysis: seaside juniper (juniperus maratima.)
+seaside juniper (juniperus maratima.)

 Although these junipers live in a very different habitat from the Rocky